finbourne/luminesce-sdk-csharp-preview/sdk/docs/CurrentTableFieldCatalogApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**GetCatalog**](CurrentTableFieldCatalogApi.md#getcatalog) | **GET** /api/Catalog | GetCatalog: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
+[**GetCatalog**](CurrentTableFieldCatalogApi.md#getcatalog) | **GET** /api/Catalog | GetCatalog: Flattened Table/Faield Catalog
-[**GetFields**](CurrentTableFieldCatalogApi.md#getfields) | **GET** /api/Catalog/fields | GetFields: Shows Table level information on Providers that are currently running that you have access to (in Json format)
+[**GetFields**](CurrentTableFieldCatalogApi.md#getfields) | **GET** /api/Catalog/fields | GetFields: Lists field/parameter information for providers
-[**GetProviders**](CurrentTableFieldCatalogApi.md#getproviders) | **GET** /api/Catalog/providers | GetProviders: Shows Table level information on Providers that are currently running that you have access to (in Json format)
+[**GetProviders**](CurrentTableFieldCatalogApi.md#getproviders) | **GET** /api/Catalog/providers | GetProviders: Lists providers available

 <a name="getcatalog"></a>
 # **GetCatalog**
 > string GetCatalog (string freeTextSearch = null, bool? jsonProper = null, bool? useCache = null)

-GetCatalog: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
+GetCatalog: Flattened Table/Faield Catalog

- Returns the User's full version of the catalog (Providers and their fields)  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden
+ Returns the User's full version of the catalog (Providers, their fields and associated information) that are currently running that you have access to (in Json format).
+This is the entire catalog flattened, which is often quite large and always a bit repetitive.
+The internal results are cached for several minutes.
+Consider using `api/Catalog/providers` and `api/Catalog/fields` for a more granular and incremental loading flow.
+The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example
 ```csharp